Father Daughter Dance in the Richmond City Jail

 As Sheriff Woody always says, “When people get out, I want them to become better citizens, not better criminals.
 We are building hope and a better life for when they are out.”

 93% of inmates in Virginia’s prisons and jails WILL be released (and I guarantee 100% of the men who were a part of the dance will be released because of the non-violent nature of their crime).
 Therefore, how do we want them released back into OUR community?
 As criminals again – possibly worse criminals than before and with more drug contacts for the street?
 Or do we prefer them to be provided treatment, develop relationships with their family, and become better people that make better decisions – all which directly relate to a more effective transition back into society and a huge decrease in the potential of re-engaging in a drug and criminal lifestyle, thus leading to decreased recidivism.
-Not only would this make our communities safer, but it will positively stretch to family members, law enforcement officers, correction officers, children exposed, and innocent citizens that were/could be victimized by criminal actions.
+Not only would this make our communities safer, but it will positively stretch to family members, law enforcement officers, correction officers, personal injury attorney, children exposed, and innocent citizens that were/could be victimized by criminal actions.

 Remember, that the men who were chosen to be a part of the dance are a part of a very rigorous program in the jail – it works with them to overcome their addictive and negative behaviors, they are encouraged to seek a high power, and it helps them overcome the barriers to entry into society that so often lead to relapse and recidivism.
 In fact, I have done work in jail with several of the men who participated in the father daughter dance.